Clinical Psychologist/Practice Director

 Currently Nick is able to see new clients within 2 weeks.

-Laura is an experienced and highly empathic clinical psychologist who brings a warm, open and curious approach to her clients concerns.
+Laura is an experienced and highly empathic clinical psychologist who brings a warm, open and curious approach to her client’s concerns.
 She is passionate about providing a non-judgmental, collaborative, evidence-based approach and strives to establish a strong therapeutic relationship built on compassion, respect, warmth and trust.
 She works alongside her clients to give them space to explore their concerns, while supporting them to achieve their personal therapeutic goals.
 Laura provides both short- and long-term therapy and believes that therapy needs to be flexible to best meet each client’s unique needs.

-Laura is the Lead Clinical Psychologist for the Dialectical Behaviour Therapy Program run through NSLHD, a Board-Approved Supervisor (APHRA), an Adjunct Fellow at Macquarie University and is a registered Expert Reviewer for the HCCC.
+Laura is the Lead Clinical Psychologist for a Dialectical Behaviour Therapy (DBT) program within NSLHD, a Board-Approved Supervisor with AHPRA, an Adjunct Fellow at Macquarie University, and a registered Expert Reviewer for the Health Care Complaints Commission (HCCC).
+She holds an Honours degree in Psychology from the University of Wollongong and a Master of Clinical Psychology from the University of Technology, Sydney.

 She is available in our Dee Why office